ardinor/mojibake-flat/README.md

 After every database model change run `migrate` and `upgrade` again

-To initiate DB

-    python run.py shell
-    from mojibake.app import db
-    db.create_all()

-To make tables for the views
+To initiate the DB and make tables for the views

     python run.py manage_db

+After new posts are added or existing posts change run the same again

 ### TO DO: ###